Ancient Stones

 Fieldnotes

 Although this site does not appear to have any connection whatsoever with prehistoric times, it does stand out when you drive along the shore road between North Berwick and Aberlady, at least when the vegetation is low.
 The stone is an obvious fallen standing stone shape and the shape does not match that of the few other large boulders in the area.
 It could be pointed out that the stone lies within the tidal range of the bay but this might not have always been the case, as the coastal scenery may have been vastly different 2000 or 3000 years ago.
 One possibility is that the stone is a fallen boundary stone, relating to the local town or parish.
-Perhaps the most likely theory is that the stone was once a depth marker for the ford that crossed the Peffer Burn near this spot.
-Old maps of the area clearly show the ford.

 View Hi-Resolution Image